 With crew members, photographers and television cameras nearby, the Canadian had to come to terms with what must’ve been a completely alien concept to him heading into the month of May.
-After all, Hinchcliffe had won the pole for the 500 back in 2016 and was sitting fifth in points following the INDYCAR Grand Prix at the Indianapolis Motor Speedway road course.
+After all, Hinchcliffe won the pole for the 2016 Indianapolis 500 and was fifth in points following the INDYCAR Grand Prix at the Indianapolis Motor Speedway road course.

-Arrow still had hospitality guests at the race despite their car being off the race track on race day and continued their involvement with SPM.
+Despite their car being off the race track on race day, Arrow still had hospitality guests at the race and continued their involvement with SPM.
 Many, however, were concerned.
 Why would Arrow still maintain their involvement at the 500 despite their car not being in the race?

-Despite not making the race, it could be argued that the exposure Arrow got from Hinchcliffe being bumped would have surpassed whatever exposure that they could have gained from his performance in a race where he’s never finished higher than sixth.
+By not making the race, one could argue that the exposure Arrow got from Hinchcliffe being bumped would have surpassed whatever they could have gained from his performance in a race where he’s never finished higher than sixth.

-Arrow remained committed to SPM throughout the rest of the season which saw them in victory lane at Iowa Speedway as Hinchcliffe partially redeemed his season with a victory.
-Now that the season is done, Arrow has rewarded SPM’s tenacity following the Wickens incident at Pocono by taking over naming rights of the team.
+Arrow remained committed to SPM throughout the rest of the season, which saw them in victory lane at Iowa Speedway as Hinchcliffe partially redeemed his season.
+Now that the season is over, Arrow has rewarded SPM’s tenacity following Wickens’s incident at Pocono by taking over the team’s naming rights.

 Arrow Schmidt Peterson Motorsports launched their 2019 liveries with the Nos.
 5, 6 and 7 cars on display.
-Hinchcliffe and team newcomer Marcus Ericsson will be in the 5 and 7 cars respectively with the No. 6 staying off track for Robert Wickens until he is ready to come back to IndyCar racing.
+Hinchcliffe and team newcomer Marcus Ericsson will be in the 5 and 7 cars respectively with the No. 6 staying off track for Robert Wickens until the Guelph, Ontario native is ready to come back to IndyCar racing.

 This is a massive win for IndyCar racing.
-Arrow Electronics very easily could have backed away from Sam Schmidt and Ric Peterson’s team after what happened in May.
+Arrow Electronics very easily could have backed away from Schmidt and Ric Peterson’s team after what happened in May.
 However, Schmidt and Arrow have a relationship more than just at the track.
-Arrow has worked with Schmidt to develop a Chevrolet Corvette that has allowed him to drive despite being a quadriplegic.
+Arrow has worked with Schmidt to develop a Chevrolet Corvette that has allowed the quadriplegic team owner to drive.